HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite-front-end/docs/getting-started.md

 - **MERFISH Probe Designer**
 - **Genomic Region Generator** (as a submodule)

-See the [backend documentation](https://oligo-designer-toolsuite.readthedocs.io/en/latest/) for pipeline details and scientific background.
+See the [Oligo Designer Toolsuite](https://oligo-designer-toolsuite.readthedocs.io/en/latest/) for details.

 ---